-Boat Bags: An alternative to a case or box, a boat bag is specifically designed for on the water use.
+Boat Bags: An alternative to a case or box, a boat bag like the popular Bass Pro Shops Extreme Boat Bags is specifically designed for on the water use.
 Like a duffle bag, they may contain removable shoulder straps and side carrying straps, side pockets, mesh pockets, and some come with roller wheels.
 Additionally, the bag's material is often waterproof, usually made of a PVC-coated material.
 Most boat bags also feature a heavy-duty reinforced bottom that is also waterproof, letting you store them on the floor of a wet boat.
 Note that few boat bags are submersible, but most are designed to stay dry in light to modest rains.
 If you need a submersible, waterproof container, a case is often your best choice.

 Electronics are a standard in most boats today.
 They assist in navigation and communication, with fish finders, GPS units and VHF radios being the most popular types.
 Yet, with these gadgets comes a need to store them and keep their wiring tidy.